What to Do When it’s Raining in Dunedin

 Location: Taiaroa Head, Otago Peninsula

 Just because it’s raining doesn’t mean that you can’t enjoy the amazing New Zealand landscapes.
-Departing from the Dunedin Railway Station in the city centre, the Taieri Gorge Railway takes passengers on a journey along the isolated landscapes along the Taieri River.
+Departing from the Dunedin Railway Station in the city centre, The Inlander, formerly the Taieri Gorge Railway, takes passengers on a journey along the isolated landscapes along the Taieri River.
 There are lots of tunnels and viaducts to enjoy along the way, as well as commentary throughout the vintage-style carriages.
-Book your journey on the Taieri Gorge Railway here or find out more in The Two Dunedin Railways.
+Book your journey on The Inlander on Viator or Tripadvisor.
+Additionally, find out more in The Two Dunedin Railways.